swisspost/gateleen/README.md

 ```
 or any other [REST Client](https://www.google.ch/?q=rest+client)

-Now you can see the resource in the browser http://localhost:7012/playground
+Now you can see the resource appear in [http://localhost:7012/playground](http://localhost:7012/playground)

-There playground module provides is a web client for manipulating resources and a basic configuration.
+The playground module provides a convenient web client for manipulating resources and a basic configuration.

 You can push them with
 ```
 cd gateleen-playground
 mvn wagon:upload
 ```
-This just PUTs all resources under `src/main/resources`
+This just PUTs all resources from folder `src/main/resources`

-Then go again on http://localhost:7012/playground
+Then go again on [http://localhost:7012/playground](http://localhost:7012/playground)

 ## Components
 The following tables lists all the gateleen components available.